lukaszorso/Projects-in-SP/README.md

 # Projects-in-SP

-#Creating new items in parallel in the SharePoint platform project
+#test_HEA - Creating new items in parallel in the SharePoint platform project
+#test_booking_chrome - adding a new request
+#driver_factory - utils with browsers